ololiuhqui/magnolia-free-hugo-theme/README.md

 Designing this theme and making it available for you took a lot of time and effort.

-The MIT license means that you are completely free to do whatevere you want with this theme, even [make money from it!](https://opensource.org/license/MIT)
+The MIT license means that you are completely free to do whatevere you want with this theme, even [make money from it!](https://opensource.org/license/MIT) With the only obligation to include the attribution!

 If you wish you can support me in several ways: